Ozdotdotdot/Volume-Wheel-on-Linux/README.md

 The installer will:

 1. Let you pick the mouse and keyboard devices from `/dev/input/by-id`.
-2. Offer detected auxiliary interfaces (e.g. `-if01-event-kbd`) that also emit Alt when you press a mouse button.
+2. Offer detected auxiliary interfaces (e.g. `-if01-event-kbd`) that also emit the modifier when you press a mouse button.
-3. Install `/etc/udev/hwdb.d/90-volume-wheel.hwdb` and `/etc/udev/rules.d/90-volume-wheel.rules` so the virtual device inherits the same identifiers as your physical mouse.
+3. Install `/etc/udev/hwdb.d/90-volume-wheel.hwdb` and `/etc/udev/rules.d/90-volume-wheel.rules` so the virtual device inherits the same identifiers/DPI/wheel click angle as your physical mouse.
 4. Ensure `uinput` loads at boot and add your user to the `input` group (you may need to log out/in once).
 5. Create `~/.config/systemd/user/volume-wheel.service` and optionally start it immediately.